gabrielecanepa/middleman-webpack/README.md

 ### Testing and linters

-You can test your code thanks to the [Rake gem](https://github.com/ruby/rake), allowing you to write tests and tasks in standard Ruby syntax.
+You can test your code thanks to the [Rake gem](https://github.com/ruby/rake), allowing to write tests and tasks in standard Ruby syntax.

 By default, 3 tasks have been defined, each one testing the style for a specific language (JavaScript, SCSS and Ruby).
 Run them with the `rake` command:

 ![](https://github.com/gabrielecanepa/assets/raw/master/middleman-webpack/screen3.png?sanitize=true)

-If you are using [Atom](https://atom.io) as text editor, you can use [linter-eslint](https://atom.io/packages/linter-eslint), [linter-rubocop](https://atom.io/packages/linter-rubocop) and [linter-stylelint](https://atom.io/packages/linter-stylelint) to check your style while you write code.
-If you use [Sublime Text](https://www.sublimetext.com), have a look at the [ESLint](https://packagecontrol.io/packages/ESLint), [RuboCop](https://packagecontrol.io/packages/RuboCop) and [stylelint](https://packagecontrol.io/packages/SublimeLinter-stylelint) extensions.
+If you use [Atom](https://atom.io) as text editor, install [linter-eslint](https://atom.io/packages/linter-eslint), [linter-rubocop](https://atom.io/packages/linter-rubocop) and [linter-stylelint](https://atom.io/packages/linter-stylelint) to check your style while you write code.
+If you use [Sublime Text](https://www.sublimetext.com), have a look at the [ESLint](https://packagecontrol.io/packages/ESLint), [RuboCop](https://packagecontrol.io/packages/RuboCop) and [stylelint](https://packagecontrol.io/packages/SublimeLinter-stylelint) packages.

 ### 404 page

-A 404 page is already provided for you.
-Use it to display a custom design when visitors attempts to access pages that don’t exist:
+A simple 404 page has already been provided.
+Use it to display a custom page when visitors attempt to access paths that don’t exist:

 ![](https://github.com/gabrielecanepa/assets/raw/master/middleman-webpack/screen4.png?sanitize=true)